 How to Check If Google Has Indexed Your Site

-Or you can enter the URL of your page along with the search operator to see if it’s indexed: site:www.yourdomainhere.com/your-web-page.
+Or, you can try entering the URL of your page along with the site: search operator to see if it’s indexed: site:www.yourdomainhere.com/your-web-page.

 Another way to check if your page is indexed is to use Google Search Console.

-In Google Search Console, enter the URL of your webpage in the URL inspection tool.
+In Google Search Console, enter the URL of your page in the URL inspection tool.
 If Google has indexed your page, you’ll see a message saying URL is on Google.

-And if it’s not, then you’ll see URL is not on Google.
-That way, you can find out if your pages are indexed or not.
+And if it’s not, you’ll see URL is not on Google.
+This is a pretty simple way to find out if your pages are indexed or not.

 Not set up with Search Console?
-You can follow our tutorial on how to configure your WordPress site with Google Search Console.
+Check out our tutorial on how to configure your WordPress site with Google Search Console.

 After checking the index status, how can you improve your website’s indexing process?